As an Amazon Associate I earn from qualifying purchases.

 How to make caprese crostini

-First make the toasts.
-Slice the baguette into 1/4 inch slices.
+First, make the toasts.
+Slice the baguette into 1/4-inch slices.
 Brush both sides with olive oil and arrange them on sheet pans.
 Sprinkle with salt and bake until golden and crispy.
+Make sure to let it cool before adding the toppings.
 See full instructions in the recipe card below!

 Time to add the caprese toppings!
 Add a slice of mozzarella to each crostini.
 Then, a drizzle of balsamic glaze.
 Next, tear up a couple leaves of basil and place them on top.
 Then, a couple tomato halves and a sprinkle of salt.